sebastian89n/tech-notes/Courses/Dive into Ansible - content/Ansible - 6 - Playbooks.md

+> Playbooks in Ansible are YAML files that define a series of tasks to automate configuration, deployment, or orchestration.
+They specify which hosts to target and what actions to perform using modules, variables, and control structures.

 - Ansible Playbooks utilise YAML, as human reaedable, data-serialisation language
 - Easy to use, easy to read, great for collaboration
 - Reading and writing of YAML, supported in most major programming languages